PNNL-Comp-Mass-Spec/RDF-Taxonomy-Converter/Readme.md

 Use `/O` or `-O` to specify the output file path

+Use `/IncludeRank:False` to disable including the classification rank (family, genus, species, etc.) in the output

 Use `/IncludeParents:False` to disable including columns Parent_Term_Name and Parent_Term_ID in the output

 Use `/IncludeGrandparents:False` to disable including columns Grandparent_Term_Name and Grandparent_Term_ID in the output

+Use `/CommonName:False` to disable including the common name

+Use `/Synonym:False` to disable including the synonym

 Use `/IncludeMnemonic:False` to disable including the mnemonic name (a five letter abbreviation of the scientific name)

-Use `/IncludeRank:False` to disable including the classification rank (family, genus, species, etc.) in the output
+Use `/OtherNames:False` to disable creating a file listing other names for the taxonomy terms

 Use `/Postgres` to use \N for null values (empty columns in the output file), escape backslashes, and replace double quotes with ""
 * This allows the data file to be imported using the COPY command, e.g.